naragurgel/hangmangame/README.md

 # Hangman Game
 - Screenshot of logo/navigation of mobile deployed site
-- Include a link to deployed project with one line explanation of project
+- Hangman is a guessing game where players try to guess the English words chosen by the computer, the player suggests letters and they have a number of tries.

 ## Author
 Nara Gurgel